commschamp/CommsDSL-Specification/schema/schema.md

 As this specification evolves over time it can introduce new properties or other elements.
 It is possible to specify the version of the **DSL** as the schema's property.
-If code generator expects earlier version of the schema it is expected to report an error (or at least warning).
+If code generator expects earlier version of the schema it is expected to report an error (or at least a warning).

 The DSL version is specified using **dslVersion** property with unsigned integral value.
 Defaults to **0**, which means any version of code generator will try to